beetbox/beets/docs/reference/query.rst

 corresponding ``artist_sort`` and ``albumartist_sort`` fields for sorting transparently (but fall back to the ordinary fields when those are empty).

+Lexicographic sorts are case insensitive by default, resulting in the following sort order: ``Bar foo Qux``.
+This behavior can be changed with the :ref:`sort_case_insensitive` configuration option.
+Case sensitive sort will result in lower-case values being placed after upper-case values, e.g., ``Bar Qux foo``.

 You can set the default sorting behavior with the :ref:`sort_item` and :ref:`sort_album` configuration options.